All Episodes

 Or maybe hang yourself.

-Or drink cyanide.
+Or shoot yourself or drink cyanide.

-Or, why not put the baby in the microwave?
+Or why not put the baby in the microwave?

 That'll help him.